Quick Start: Card Enrollment

 SettingValuesWhat it doesFlow / details

-verificationPolicy.stripeValidationLevelMEDIUM (default) · HIGH · HIGHEST · LOW (internal-only — set by Astrada)How strict verification is + what the cardholder experiencesVerification Risk Tiers · HIGHEST
+verificationPolicy.stripeValidationLevelMEDIUM · HIGH · HIGHEST · LOW (internal-only — set by Astrada); unset routes through the default, non-Stripe pathHow strict verification is + what the cardholder experiencesVerification Risk Tiers · HIGHEST

 verificationPolicy.sandboxtrue · false (default)Route known test cards to the sandbox for deterministic testingTest Cards & Sandbox Testing